grp202004/PiperNet/CONTRIBUTING.md

 ### Getting started

 Looking for places to contribute to the codebase?
-Check out the [Issues](https://github.com/grp202004/PiperNet/issues) page.
+Check out the [Issues](https://github.com/grp202004/PiperNet/issues) page or purpose any suggestions to the features.

 #### Installation